**we will not have an autumn 2021 cohort of the quantitative fundamentals certificate.**

 - an undergraduate-level statistics course (e.g., UW STAT 311)

 Additional introductory mathematics and statistics coursework is desirable.
 AP credit or “Calculus for Business” and similar survey courses are not adequate preparation.

 Other than current UW undergraduates, non-matriculated certificate students must have completed a bachelor’s degree.

-UW undergraduate students should enroll through MyUW; the course fees below do not apply to current undergrads enrolling in the classroom sections of CFRM 460-462.
+Eligible UW students should enroll through MyUW; the course fees below do not apply to current matriculated students enrolling in the classroom sections of CFRM 405-425.
 You will pay regular UW tuition and have access to your normal financial aid package if applicable.

-For students not currently enrolled as UW undergraduates, QF course fees are $500 per credit, with the complete QF certificate priced at $5,500.
+For students not currently enrolled at UW, the 2020-2021 academic year QF course fees are $535 per credit, with the complete QF certificate priced at $6,420.

 Financial aid is not available through CFRM or UW for non-degree programs, except for MS students required to take courses on a preparatory basis, who may be eligible for federal student aid.
 Outside scholarships, employer reimbursement, or private student loans may be used to cover expenses.

 QF coursework is not transferable to the MS degree; obtaining GNM status offers no benefit for courses in the QF certificate program.